MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/digital-gift-cards.md

 ---

-# Digital gift cards in Dynamics 365 Commerce
+# E-commerce digital gift cards

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This topic describes how digital gift cards work in Dynamics 365 Commerce and provides an overview of important configuration steps.
+This topic describes how digital gift cards work in the e-commerce implementation of Dynamics 365 Commerce and provides an overview of important configuration steps.

 In Dynamics 365 Commerce, the digital gift card purchase flow follows the same flow as other products in the system and does not require any additional modules to be configured.
 When multiple gift cards are added to the cart, gift card items will not be aggregated in a single sales line.
-This is required because each sales line will be invoiced with a separate gift card number.
+This is required because each sales line is invoiced with a separate gift card number.

 The purchase of digital gift cards is supported as of the Dynamics 365 Commerce 10.0.16 release.

 The following image shows an example of a digital gift card product details page (PDP) on the Fabrikam e-commerce site.

 ![Example of a digital gift card product details page on the Fabrikam e-commerce site](./media/GiftcardPDP.PNG)

 ## Enable the digital gift card feature in Commerce headquarters